 Miso is a thick soybean paste with a salty, slightly sweet flavor.
-Look for it in the refrigerated part of the produce section or with the dairy products, or substitute soy sauce.
+To use in this Sesame-Miso Cucumber Salad recipe, look for it in the refrigerated part of the produce section or with the dairy products, or substitute soy sauce.

 Cooking Light MAY 2011

 1. Combine first 7 ingredients in a large bowl, stirring with a whisk.
 Add cucumber; toss to coat.

 SAUTÉED MISO VARIATION: Omit seeds, honey, and red pepper; decrease miso to 1 1/2 tablespoons.
 Combine miso, water, vinegar, 1 tablespoon sliced green onions, 1/4 teaspoon black pepper, and 1/8 teaspoon salt.
 Heat 1 tablespoon sesame oil in a large skillet over medium heat.
 Add cucumber to pan; sauté 4 minutes.
 Toss cucumber with juice mixture.